Zuken-E3-GmbH/E3SeriesPythonExamples/README.md

 ## Simple BOM

-  - Uses a dictionary to order all pyrts by component name and print a sorted BOM
+  - Uses a dictionary to order all parts by component name and print a sorted BOM

 ## ToolsMenu